Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Computational Model

-The fact that the tines of a quartz tuning fork are effectively cantilever beams, complicates its analysis to some extent.
+The tines of a quartz tuning fork are effectively cantilever beams, and they must be analyzed accordingly.
 The tines can oscillate in a great variety of different resonant modes with increasing frequency.
 The lowest-frequency mode, which can be excited by the electrodes on the surface of the fork, is such that the tines oscillate in antiphase toward each other and no nodes exist along the tines.
 This is also the typical mode used in most applications.
 Experiments with higher-frequency modes of quartz tuning forks have also been performed, but here we consider only the lowest usable mode.
-The fork can be approximated with an effective harmonic oscillator model using Eq.~(\ref{Eq:harmonic}) by replacing the mass of the oscillator (one tine) with an effective mass given by \cite{ForkEffective}
+The fork can be described with an effective harmonic oscillator model using Eq.~(\ref{Eq:harmonic}) and replacing the mass of the oscillator (one tine) with an effective mass given by \cite{ForkEffective}

 This applies to a uniform rectangular cantilever beam.
 If the shape or density distribution of the tine is something else, the effective mass must be recalculated.
 The spring constant in the harmonic oscillator equation is given by